Learn the Science:

 - Lymphocytes: White blood cells, called lymphocytes, are vital to the lymphatic system as they fight infection.
 There are two main types of lymphocytes: B-cells and T-cells.
 B-cells produce antibodies that can recognize and attack specific pathogens, while T-cells can directly destroy infected cells.

-- Bone marrow: This is the spongy tissue found inside bones that produces blood cells, including white blood cells such as lymphocytes.
+- Bone marrow: This is the spongy tissue found inside bones that produces immune system cells.
+It produces white blood cells, or lymphocytes.

 - Thoracic duct: This is the largest lymphatic vessel in the body, and it’s responsible for draining lymph from the lower body, left arm, and left side of the head and neck.
 The thoracic duct then empties into the subclavian vein, which carries the lymph back into the bloodstream.